jazzy-1821/Step5/Effects_README.md

     effects_send[2] = true;
 }

-Here is an example from Synthesizer.cpp of me updating the wet/dry/threshod (if applicable) values from the score
+Above is an example from Synthesizer::XmlLoadEffect (new method I made) of me updating the wet/dry/threshod (if applicable) values from the score

 #### Grading:
 10 - Component passes audio